Svetasv logo

 The wicked Judahites were punished because they sinned against the Lord in word and deed - they followed Satanic doctrines and even worshipped other gods (see also Zeph.
 1:4-9, Matt 23).

-Chiasmus 2: God judges the Judahites (3:9-15)
+Chiasmus 2: The Judahites are wicked (3:9-15)

 X 3:12 The Judahites have been led astray by bad leaders

-Subunit A1: The Judahites are judged and their wicked punished (3:9-11)
+Subunit A1: The Judahites are wicked, and they will be punished (3:9-11)

 Chapter 3 9 The look on their faces testifies against them; they parade their sin like Sodom; they do not hide it.
 Woe to them!
 They have brought disaster upon themselves.